| It is well known that falling in love with a Ukrainian woman is

 Give him a big, slobbery kiss, too. (and thank yourself for

-using a mouthwash before coming
+using a mouthwash

 over.)